hypertidy/whatarelief/README.md

-Use the ‘source’ argument to `elevation()`, you can input multiple sources so that a higher resolution one has a fallback to a lower resolution one, note that by default we have “GEBCO 2019”, then “NASADEM” in the sources.
+Use the ‘source’ argument to `elevation()`, you can input multiple sources so that a higher resolution one has a fallback to a lower resolution one, note that by default we have “GEBCO 2021”, then “Copernicus GLO-30” in the sources.
 It doesn’t matter what projection or extent these have, but usually a higher resolution one should be listed after lower.

 For example, this string provides the Amazon compute S3 elevation tiles, an ‘XYZ’ image server that has geotiff elements but is not a